Skip to content

 Philippine tarsier or Carlito syrichta was introduced to Western biologists during the twentieth century.

-The Tarsier is the Philippines measures approximately 85 to 160 mm (3.35 to 6.30 inches) in height, making it the smallest primate.
+The Tarsier in the Philippines measures approximately 85 to 160 mm (3.35 to 6.30 inches) in height, making it the smallest primate.

 The small size of the Philippine tarsier makes it difficult to spot.
-For men, the masses are between 5-660 grams (2.5-5.6 oz), which is generally lighter for women, a bit heavier than other torsions such as the pygmy torsion.
+For men, the masses are between 5-660 grams (2.5-5.6 oz), which is generally lighter for women, and a bit heavier than other tarsiers such as pygmy tarsiers.

 The average adult Philippine tarsier or Carlito syrichta is about the size of an adult human fist.